Put down the notepad, just watch Star Wars

-My notes would usually be sprawling, extensive details of VFX tools, techniques, and surprises cumbersomely scribbled over reams of A4.
+My notes would usually be sprawling, extensive details of VFX tools and technique jargon cumbersomely scribbled over reams of A4.

-Before arriving at the talk, I came with an agenda: to leave the cinema and share my knowledge of the tools ILM London used: where did they model with Houdini, where did they revert to Maya, how did ILM blend mocap with puppetry with CG with green screen and so on.
+I took my seat with an agenda: to leave the cinema hall and share my knowledge of the tools ILM London used: where did they model with Houdini, where did they revert to Maya, how did ILM blend mocap with puppetry with CG with green screen and so on.

 ILM split their Star Wars breakdown talk into three areas.
 Much of which you can check out in this Art of VFX post: